stijn-dejongh/lovecraft_public_domain/manuscript/case_of_dexter_ward.md

 Allen is a man of fine parts, and I owe him an apology for anything ill I have said of him.
 I wish I had no need to spare him, but there were things he had to do elsewhere.
-His zeal is equal to mine in all those matters, and I suppose that when I feared the work I feared him too as my greatest helper in it. "
+His zeal is equal to mine in all those matters, and I suppose that when I feared the work I feared him too as my greatest helper in it."_

 Ward paused, and the doctor hardly knew what to say or think.
 He felt almost foolish in the face of this calm repudiation of the letter; and yet there clung to him the fact that while the present discourse was strange and alien and indubitably mad, the note itself had been tragic in its naturalness and likeness to the Charles Ward he knew.
 Willett now tried to turn